 It's hard to measure just how many people speak English worldwide as a second language.
 It could be as many as 3 billion if we include everyone who has learned some basic English at school or at work to as few as 500 million if we restrict the total to those who speak the language with a high degree of proficiency and, most important, retain full mutual intelligibility with native English speakers.
-Other estimates relate to varying degrees of fluency and may apply different criteria, e.g. the number of school leavers with a basic English language qualification or a random sample representative of the general population in which participants have to engage in long conversations on challenging topics.
+Other estimates relate to varying degrees of fluency and may apply different criteria, e.g. the number of school leavers with a basic English language qualification or a random sample of the general population in which participants have to engage in long conversations with varying levels of difficulty (e.g. ranging from basics such as asking for directions to discussing more challenging topics such as politics).
 As a rule, English as a lingua franca is much more widely spoken in cosmopolitan cities and by members of the better educated professional classes.
 Whichever way, recent technological and cultural changes have vastly expanded our need to communicate with people from other language communities.
 Global English, for all its defects, not least its inconsistent pronunciation and orthography, has succeeded where Esperanto and a handful of other neutral artificial lingua francas failed.
 As the pace of globalisation and cultural change accelerates, the core of native and near-native English speakers will find themselves outnumbered by those who speak the language in wildly divergent and creative ways with little reference to the original variant of English that first migrated from the British Isles in the 17th century.
 Indeed it was not until the mid 19th century that English gained the upper hand over French, Spanish, Portuguese, Arabic, Russian or Chinese.
-Although France lost the Seven Year War in 1764, having to cede Quebec and most of its Indian territories to Great Britain, and its hopes of European supremacy were dashed at the 1815 Battle of Waterloo, French remained the preferred language of diplomacy and of greatest prestige in Europe way into the early 20th century.
+Although France lost the Seven Year War in 1764, having to cede Quebec and most of its Indian territories to Great Britain, and its hopes of European supremacy were dashed at the 1815 Battle of Waterloo, French remained the preferred language of diplomacy and of greatest prestige in Europe well into the early 20th century.

 Speech patterns are learned in early childhood.
 Each dialect has a repertoire of sounds it must distinguish to facilitate communication.
 Our ears are fine-tuned to differentiate the phonemes particular to our linguistic environment.
 Exposure to other dialects enables us to remap these phonemes to other variants.
 As the pronunciation of English differs quite markedly from its spelling native speakers will often associate different sounds with the same written form.
 Over time common terms tend to be shortened, while ambiguous short words may need a companion word to emphasise their meaning or may give way to less ambiguous alternatives.
 E.g. the old English term wifeman became woman, Nonetheless, some languages tend towards abbreviation much more than others.
 In Italy the term scontrino fiscale amused me, why would shopkeepers have to keep reminding me that the small paper receipt that had just given me was for tax purposes?
 Many linguistic communities prefer more complete and semantically correct terminology for cultural reasons.
 If we had retained the Victorian attitude to word formation, many common English-medium neologisms would be much longer.
 The first high-capacity horse-drawn coaches were commonly known as omnibuses, Latin for all, and only later shortened to bus.
 Terseness is not always an advantage as I find in my day job as a programmer, longer descriptive names are easier to interpret than concise but ambiguous names.
 The term iPad is the patented creation of a marketing department.
 It owes its success to its extreme simplicity.
 Yet pad has many other meanings, anything from a soft wad of material, a booklet of writing paper as in notepad, a flat-topped structure such as launchpad or heli(copter)-pad, the flat area of circuit board or a small city apartment.
 The correct term for a device like an iPad or a Kindle Fire, both ephemeral devices, is electronic tablet, but tablet alone has plenty of other meanings.
 Smartphone may be more neutral than iPhone, a trademark, but is itself a neologism that fails to adequately describe its true nature.
 Indeed the forerunner to modern smartphones was a personal digital assistant or PDA, which is admittedly not quite as catchy.
 These new coinages rely heavily on their neurolinguistic impact.
 They must be short, relatively easy to pronounce and distinguishable from their technical predecessors.
 If you want to sell a new kind of coffee, a descriptive Anglo-Saxon concoction like concentrated coffee with frothy milk would be bad marketing, cappuccino sounds much better to your average English speaker.